ninjazukini69/Advanced-Financial-Fraud-ModelDetection/README.md

-# Advanced-Financial-Fraud-ModelDetection
+# Advanced-Financial-Fraud-Model-Detection

 The Advanced Fraud Detection Model is a data analytics project designed to detect and prevent financial fraud effectively.
-Leveraging machine learning algorithms, it analyzes transaction patterns, user behavior, and h
+Leveraging machine learning algorithms, it analyzes transaction patterns, user behavior, and historical data to classify transactions as legitimate or fraudulent.
+The real-time dashboard provides interactive visualizations and insights. enabling users to moitor risks and analyze trends.
+Built using Python with libraries like Scikit-learn, TensorFlow, and Flask, this system ensures robust fraud detection while supporting data-driven decision-making.